Anastasia at her bedroom at home.

-After I was born he would fly us off to holiday in these distant western lands where we had farms and plantations.
+After I was born my father would fly us off to holiday in these distant western lands where we had farms and plantations.
 We would go in a four-seater Cessna, with me sitting in front

 During flights I would pretend I was

 helping my father fly the plane, a game he encouraged to my mother’s horror as she was a little frightened.
-But I always wanted to learn how to operate the levers and he pointed to the dials as they showed changes of direction or altitude.
+I also wanted to learn how to operate the levers and read the controls when he pointed to the dials as they showed changes of direction or altitude.

 In Brazil a chácara

 is a house surrounded by a large orchard, usually just outside a town.
-This word does not exist in Portugal and I could only find it, with the same meaning, in Goa, where in a Luso-Asian dictionary the word xácara is said to derive from Sanskrit.
+This word does not exist in Portugal and I could only find it with the same meaning in Goa, where in a Luso-Asian dictionary the word xácara is said to derive from Sanskrit.

 The same word appears in Quechua, which is an Amerind language originally spoken in the Inca Empire and still spoken by about eight million people

 in South America.
 In the Canary Islands chácaras are a type of castanet.
 This is a percussion instrument, which consists of a pair of concave shells joined by a string.
 In the region it is believed that the word may be related to the word šakar,

-hoof, in the Berber or Amazigh languages and dialects indigenous to North Africa.
+meaning hoof, in the Berber or Amazigh languages and dialects indigenous to North Africa.

-My father bought the chácara,
+My father bought the Chácara where

-where our home was situated, along with its old farmhouse, in the early 1940s.
+our home was situated, along with its old farmhouse, in the early 1940s.
 It was then located on the outskirts of town, separated from it by the river Arrudas and by a swamp where toads croaked at night.
-I am not sure if I really remember this or if it
+I am not sure if I really remember this or if

-just my imagination.
+it just my imagination.